 Title: Coordinator of World Languages, Associate Professor of Spanish

 School: Arts & Letters

 Office Location: Scotus Hall 310

 She was also the director of a very successful and popular May in Mexico Program where she took 510 students for total immersion experiences from 1997-2012.
-She recently created a new Spanish in Costa Rica Program which will take place for the first time from May 11-June 8, 2014.
+She recently created a Spanish in Costa Rica Program which kicked off in the spring of 2014.

 Dr. Morales loves teaching Spanish and culture and is committed to fomenting a respect for people of all cultures.
 Her other passions include peace and justice issues, reading historical novels, and of course, watching her Ohio State Buckeyes beat Michigan.